How to stay on top of allergies and asthma as spring blooms

 A trigger is anything that can cause you to have asthma symptoms.
 This might include trouble breathing, wheezing, tightness in the chest or coughing.

-"Especially this time of year with canola out, we really need to be mindful.
+"Especially this time of year with canola out, we really need to be mindful," she says.

-"Ensure that you're emergency protocols and medications are up to date and don't be afraid to use a spacer on Ventolin inhalers; it allows for a deeper, overall distribution of the medication," she said
+"Ensure that your emergency protocols and medications are up to date and don't be afraid to use a spacer on Ventolin inhalers; it allows for a deeper, overall distribution of the medication."

-"Patients often want a quick visit in and out but sometimes we can do better as far as highlighting to them the risks and helping to realise they're not controlled."
+"Patients often want a quick visit, in and out, but sometimes we can do better as far as highlighting to them the risks and helping to realise they're not controlled," he says.

-By filling out the questionnaire, it will help your doctor make an informed decision on treatments, he said.
+Filling out the questionnaire will help your doctor make an informed decision on treatments.

 Asthma Control